buhichan/use-suspendable/readme.md

 # Notice

-You **must** ensure Objest.is equality of the suspendables you pass between renders, or else this hook will treat them as changed and re-subscribe every time it's called.
+You **MUST** ensure Objest.is equality of the suspendables you pass between renders, or else this hook will treat them as changed and re-subscribe every time it's called.
 For the same reason, you cannot create Promise or Observable under Suspense, it must be higher than Suspense in the component tree, like this:

 - SomeContext1.Provider value={useMemo(()=>axios.get("/api"),[])}